morris-lab/CellOracle/docs/index.rst

 News
 ====

-Please look `Changelog page <https://morris-lab.github.io/CellOracle.documentation/changelog/index.html>`_ for all updates history of CellOracle package.
+Please look at `Changelog page <https://morris-lab.github.io/CellOracle.documentation/changelog/index.html>`_ for all updates history of CellOracle package.

 - 03/19/2024: We released celloracle version 0.17.1.
 This update includes a bug fix, refactoring, and new test functions.
 Now we support Python 3.10.